hde-oliv/libft/README.md

     make

-The library will be generated in .a.
+The library will be generated in libft.a.

 <a id="org2bfb47d"></a>